-I REALLY DISLIKE: - Digitrax manuals - They are famous for inclusion of techno-speak mixed with marketing babble and hype, so they can be "a very difficult read" and are often almost unintelligible until one has learned to "speak Digitrax".

-Of course, if you are patient and really dig deep in the manuals, you can get used to them...
-BUT - new users often need help or a plain English translation - best provided by either a local user of the excellent Digitrax user group.
+I REALLY DISLIKE: Digitrax manuals - they are famous for inclusion of techno-speak mixed with marketing babble and hype, so they can be a very difficult to read and are often almost unintelligible until one has leaned to "speak Digitrax".
+Of course, if you are patient and really dig deep in the manuals, you can get used to them.....but new users often need help or a plain English translation - best provided by either a local user or the excellent Digitrax user group.

 I SORT OF LIKE: Their willingness to add new features and test the waters with new technology.
-This is slightly tempered by their lack of cooperation within the industry as I feel it weakens the cross-compatibility of the DCC standards.
+This is slightely tempered by their lack of cooperation within the industry as I feel it weakens the cross-compatibility of the DCC standards.

-I'M AMBIVALENT ABOUT: Their warranty approach... for decoders.
-They are fine with control systems, but they can be far less understanding than any of the other major brands when it comes to their decoders, to the point that whilst retail dealers may be more understanding, the Digitrax factory attitude seems to almost say "be careful - we only warrant decoders until the day they are installed"
+I'M AMBIVALENT ABOUT: Their warranty approach for decoders.
+They are fine with control systems, but they can be far less understanding than any of the other major brands when it comes to their decoders, to the point that whilst retail dealers may be more understanding, the Digitrax factory attitude seems to almost say "be careful - we only warrant decoders until they day they are installed".

-ESU "ECos" system:
+ESU "ECoS" System:

-A console type system.
-This is a "computer operating system based" and very good looking unit with twin controllers, full colour touch screen and many modern features.
+A console-type system.
+This is "computer operating system" based and is a very good looking unit with twin controllers, fullcolour touch screen and many modern features.

-ESU are the makers of what are super-successful sound decoders, the ESU LokSound Series, and as these are used by many European loco brands, ESU may now be the largest single DCC producer world-wide.
+ESU are the makes of super successful sound decoders, the ESU LokSound series, and these are used by many European loco brands, ESU may now be the largest DCC manufacturer world-wide.

-This system can be upgraded via the very convenient direct software update facility so it is hard to keep pace with what it can do - It is definite-one for the technophile who likes hi-tech toys & touch-screens!
+This system can be upgraded via the very convenient direct software update facility so it is hard to keep pace with what it can do - it is definitely one for the technophile who likes hi-tech toys and touch screens!

-I LIKE: Many, many things about this unit, including its ability to record names as well as numbers for loco's, its smart motorized knobs, its touch screen ability, its competent computer-like operating system etc...
+I LIKE: Many, many things about this unit, including its ability to record names as well as numbers for loco's, its smart motorised knobs, its touch screen ability, its competent computer-lie operating system etc...

-I LIKE: The ability to connect it via Ethernet to update software via the Web.
-Features and abilities are actively upgraded on a regular basis.
+I LIKE: The ability to connect it to ethernet to update software via the web.
+Features and abilities are actively upgraded on a regular bases.